-Parents and legal guardians are always welcome to visit the preschool classroom.
-If you would like to visit, please arrange a time with the elementary principal.
+Parents are always welcome to visit the preschool classroom.
+If you would like to visit, please arrange a time with the Director of Student Services.
 Visitors are asked to please use discretion with regard to bringing babies and toddlers to school as young children may disrupt class sessions.

 Program staff use a variety of formal and informal ways to become acquainted with and learn from families about their family structure and their preferred means of child-rearing practices and communication; and information about their socioeconomic, linguistic, racial, religious, and cultural backgrounds as they wish to share.
 Program staff members communicate with families regarding children's activities and developmental milestones, shared care-giving issues, and other information that affects the well-being of their children.
-Parent/Teacher conferences are held in both the fall and spring semesters, as well as when either party requests.
 At least one Family Event is held during the year.